ImagingDataCommons/CloudSegmentator/README.md

 </details>

 ## How do I get started?
-- As with any new tool, there are few prerequisites and regardless of the platform the following concepts need to be understood
+- As with any new tool, there are few prerequisites and the following concepts need to be understood
 - While you do not need to know everything listed here, doing so would make you understand how the workflows work

 - ### Dockstore